-Rent-reporting services will report any missed rent payment to their connected credit bureaus.
+Since rent-reporting is opted into by customers, it is possible that only positive behavior will be reported.
+Keep in mind that, however, that rent-reporting services may report any missed rent payment to their connected credit bureaus.
 The missed payment on your credit history may drive down your credit score.

 Any payments, rent or otherwise that are turned over to a collection agency will immediately be reported to all credit bureaus, which will drive your credit score down.

 When should you report rent to credit bureaus?